 In the specific case of DIL simulation, priority might (rightfully) be placed upon real-time execution and the synchronization of world-graphics and road/track engineering data.
 There are multiple ways to accomplish this, some better than others.
 One pitfall to surely be avoided is the blurring of the line (no pun intended) between visually rendered road/track textures and the “real” road/track textures than are interacting with your tire models.
 Some measure of organizational discipline is required to separate church from state, so to speak.
 For maximum flexibility and scalability, it makes sense, for example, for professional race teams to deploy DIL simulators whose architecture supports the deployment of tire-only or tire-plus-surface models.
 This leaves all options open – mission critical in the pursuit of competitive advantage.

 Do you have a unique motorsports simulation challenge?
-The following free whitepaper might be a useful reference:
+If so, the following FREE eBook might be a useful reference: